wilfriedbarth/backend-challenge-simple-movie-catalog-service/README.md

 3. Consider a Kubernetes deployment to scale to test, int and prod
 4. Improve error handling

 NOTE: I discovered during development that ElasticSearch does not sync updates immediately.
 This is one downside that I missed during my initial design.
-In retrospect, going with a more mature technology (SQL) would have been a better choice to ensure atomic transactions.
+In retrospect, going with a more mature technology (SQL) would have been a better choice given the following advantages.

+1. Data integrity - atomicity, consistency, isolation, durability (ACID)
+2. More mature technology (i.e. most developers know how to use it)